Spectral analysis of protein backbone geometry reveals abrupt helix--coil boundaries: Results

-Given that $H_{\mathrm{spec}}$ discriminates secondary structure types at $\sigma = 1.5$, we next investigated whether a larger window width improves performance by better resolving the periodic structure of helices.
-Figure~\ref{fig:sigma_bnd}a shows the ROC AUC and Youden's $J$ statistic as functions of the STFT window width $\sigma$.
+The single-step sharpness of these phase boundaries reveals a resolution constraint inherent to any windowed spectral method.

+The dependence of structural resolving power on the observation scale $\sigma$ is shown in Figure~\ref{fig:sigma_bnd}a.
 The AUC decreases monotonically from 0.715 at $\sigma = 1.5$ to 0.441 at $\sigma = 8.0$, with no local maximum at any intermediate scale.
-Youden's $J$ peaks at $\sigma = 2.0$ ($J = 0.392$), marginally above $\sigma = 1.5$ ($J = 0.381$), but both values correspond to sub-turn scales ($\sigma = 1.5$ residues $\approx 0.42$ helical turns).
-At $\sigma \geq 3.0$, the Gaussian window extends beyond the ends of short chains, producing undefined values for edge residues: the NaN fraction grows from 10.5\% at $\sigma = 3.0$ to 29.0\% at $\sigma = 8.0$, further degrading the practical utility of wide windows.
+The mean $H_{\mathrm{spec}}$ for helix and coil residues converges with increasing $\sigma$, reflecting the progressive loss of spectral contrast as the window averages over increasingly heterogeneous geometry.
+At $\sigma \geq 3.0$, the Gaussian window extends beyond the ends of short chains, producing undefined values for edge residues.
+The NaN fraction grows from 10.5\% at $\sigma = 3.0$ to 29.0\% at $\sigma = 8.0$, further degrading the practical utility of wide windows.
 The absence of a peak near one helical period ($\sigma \approx 3.6$) indicates that the helix--coil discrimination does not rely on resolving the periodic structure of helices; rather, it depends on detecting the local spectral contrast between ordered and disordered geometry.

 This monotonic decay can be understood through a piecewise-stationary signal model.
 We model $V_{\mathrm{re}}[n]$ as alternating segments of constant mean $\mu_H$ (helix) and $\mu_C$ (coil) with additive noise.
 The intrinsic discriminability between the two classes, measured by the squared standardized mean difference $d^2_{\mathrm{int}}(\sigma)$, increases with $\sigma$ because wider windows average out noise.
-However, the fraction of residues whose STFT window straddles a helix--coil boundary also grows: at $\sigma = 1.5$, approximately 53\% of residues are boundary-contaminated (within $3\sigma$ of a transition), rising to 88\% at $\sigma = 8.0$.
-The effective discriminant $d^2_{\mathrm{eff}} \propto (1 - f_{\mathrm{bnd}})^2 \, d^2_{\mathrm{int}}$ is dominated by the contamination fraction and decreases monotonically, reproducing the observed AUC trend (Spearman $\rho = 0.81$, $p = 0.004$; Fig.~\ref{fig:sigma_bnd}b).
+However, the fraction of residues whose STFT window straddles a helix--coil boundary also grows.
+At $\sigma = 1.5$, approximately 53\% of residues are boundary-contaminated (within $3\sigma$ of a transition), rising to 88\% at $\sigma = 8.0$.
+The effective discriminant $d^2_{\mathrm{eff}} \propto (1 - f_{\mathrm{bnd}})^2 \, d^2_{\mathrm{int}}$ is dominated by the contamination fraction and decreases monotonically, reproducing the observed AUC trend (Spearman $\rho = 0.81$, $p = 0.004$).